 If the smoothie is too tangy for your taste, add some honey or agave.

-For a higher protein berry smoothie, add 1 Tablespoon of nut butter, chia seeds, and/or flax seeds.
+For a higher protein berry smoothie, add the optional nut butter, chia seeds, and/or flax seeds.

 Need some kefir smoothie recipe inspiration?